 What is a Website Code Audit?
 Why Does it Matter?

-When considering working with a new agency to make some changes to your website, one crucial step is to perform a website code audit.
+If you are considering updating and your website, one crucial step is to perform a website code audit.

 Taking a Quick Look Under the Hood